juniiormediina/Portfolio/frontend/README.md

-  # Minimalist Responsive Portfolio
+# Dev Portfolio

-  This is a code bundle for Minimalist Responsive Portfolio.
-The original project is available at https://www.figma.com/design/QPqqcaOL2xZaERVE7LdIlf/Minimalist-Responsive-Portfolio.

-  ## Running the code
+## Running the project

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.